Novels About Quilting, Knitting, and Crocheting

 In 1941, after France fell to Nazi occupation, a 12-year-old girl named Josie fled to Casablanca, Morocco, with her family while awaiting safe passage to the US.
 The sights, sounds, and smells of Casablanca are completely different from everything Josie has ever known, but she loves it.

 Seventy years later, Zoe arrives in Morocco to start an expat life with her husband and baby daughter.
-As she struggles with her new life abroad, she joins a quilting club and discovers a new passion to takes her on an unexpected path.
+As she struggles with her new life abroad, she joins a quilting club and discovers a new passion that takes her on an unexpected path.

 The Book Girls Say…